My Basket

 Offcuts & Deadstock

 We work with our suppliers to reduce, reuse and recycle any offcuts and deadstock fabrics.
-All reusable offcuts are magically transformed into new garments or accessories, and as of October 2024, we have used 8796.56 meters of fabric to create limited-edition garments and accessories.
-You can read more here.
+All reusable offcuts are magically transformed into new garments or accessories, and as of January 2025, we have used 8980.56 meters of fabric to create limited-edition garments and accessories.

 As we develop products, we're often sent samples and fabrics to check, test, and approve.
 We keep them until we've finalised a garment and have our 'keep sample' for the archive.
 The leftovers are donated to craft groups, schools, universities, and charity shops so they can be used again - we try to throw away as little as possible.